Check out what re:TH!NK is up to right now:

 re:TH!NK Launching New Action Teams!

-re:TH!NK, Winnebago's Healthy Living Partnership is looking for anyone that is interested in making a difference in improving social and place connectedness, increasing availability and access to healthy foods and beverages, creating more active communities, reducing alcohol abuse, improving mental health systems of care, and addressing drug prevention.
-View the full flyer for more information and share it with others that might be interested in getting involved!
+re:TH!NK, Winnebago's Healthy Living Partnership is looking for anyone that is interested in making a difference in improving social and place connectedness, increasing availability and access to healthy foods and beverages, creating more active communities, and reducing alcohol abuse.
+You're invited if you’re excited about improving the health of our community, whether you’re brand new to re:TH!NK or have been with us for years!

-The Winnebago County Health, Highway, and Parks Departments are almost ready to finalize the "Connecting People and Communities: Winnebago County Bicycle & Pedestrian Plan."
+The Winnebago County Health, Highway, and Parks Departments have finalized the "Connecting People and Communities: Winnebago County Bicycle & Pedestrian Plan."
 The year-long planning process has gathered input from a 16-member steering committee and over 175 residents on what would make walking and bicycling easier and safer in the rural parts of the County.

 AIDS Resource Center of Wisconsin